Common Teeth Restorative Treatments

 Dental crowns are manufactured teeth.
 They are placed on top of the damaged teeth.
 It is made of porcelain or ceramic mostly as they will imitate the natural colour of the teeth.
 The decayed portion of the teeth is removed and then crowns are placed.
 This will help to restore the shape and also the function of the teeth.
 Bridges are also used in restorative treatment, they provide great support when teeth are missing.
 The gap where the teeth are missing is given support by these bridges.
 When more than one tooth is missing bridges are the preferred type of treatment.
 The type of treatment suited for each person is decided after examining and getting comprehensive information on oral health.

 When teeth fall out, another method of restorative treatment is using dental implants.
 These implants offer support to teeth.
 They are placed in the jaw bone and act as the root of the teeth.
 False teeth are placed on the implants sometimes immediately after the implants are placed.
 Some dentists will wait for few months for the area to heal before placing the implants.
 As these anchors are placed in the jaw bone not everyone is suited for this procedure.
-Dentists will check the health of the gums before they decide on this treatment.
+Dentists will check the health of the gums before they decide whether having dental implants is the best course of action for you to take.
 If suited they usually provide a durable solution for restorative care.
 Crowns can be placed on top of these roots and they will be as good as natural teeth.

 Restoration and cosmetic procedures go hand in hand in dental bonding.
 Chipped or fractured or broken teeth are given shape and structure using this method.
 Tooth coloured resin is applied to the damaged tooth.
 Shaping and colouring of this resin can be done to make sure that they match natural teeth.
 This procedure does not take much time and can be usually completed in a single consultation.
 It is not just for repairing teeth that this treatment is used.
 Some have gaps between teeth, these gaps can also be filled using dental bonding.
 This supports the teeth and keep them in place and avoid misalignment of the teeth.